Discover Slovenia

 Lakeside Living

-Just 30 minutes away is Lake Bohinj, an aquamarine lake backed by mountains that feels more off the beaten track.
-Its sheer natural beauty is its calling card – step board the electric boat to explore tiny, hidden coves or jump on a paddle board to drift over its clear-as-glass surface.
+Just 30 minutes from Lake Bled is Lake Bohinj, an aquamarine lake backed by mountains that feels more off the beaten track.
+Its sheer natural beauty is its calling card – step aboard the electric boat to explore tiny, hidden coves or jump on a paddle board to drift over its clear-as-glass surface.
+From the northern tip of Lake Bohinj, you can board a high-speed cable car that will whisk you up Mount Vogel, which forms the southeastern part of the Julian Alps.
+A variety of walking trails lead you to altitudinous views and you can also try ziplining or even paragliding.
+If you need a rest, stop by a traditional mountain hut for a cold drink or chocolate pancake.
+Or pick up the pace with a cycle to the meeting point of Slovenia, Italy and Austria.

 Mountain Meanders